images of people at UMN banner

 • For existing studies, if you need to grant or remove access to the ClinCard Administrator Portal, email the completed PPDC Portal Access Form to Purchasing Services.

-• The following administrative policy provides expectations of approvers: https://policy.umn.edu/finance/approvalsrouting.
+• The administrative policy Processing, Documenting, and Approving Financial and Accounting Transactions provides expectations of approvers.

 • Each department is responsible for reconciling prepaid debit card recipients, dollar amounts loaded, and invoices.
 The reconciliation should be completed by someone with knowledge of the specific study/program without coordinator access to the debit card portal.
 This reconciliation should be available on hand within the department and available for audit.